Reminiscences of Petersburg and Appomattox

 A maze of tunnels and breastworks replaced the hills and fields over which Chamberlain had charged.

-After describing the hill the guns were on Chamberlain describes the area he charged over, this area he says later became Fort Hell.
+Chamberlain describes the area he charged over, this area he says later became Fort Hell.

 privately owned museum and park called Fort Hell Park.
 Tragically in 1967, not too long after the centennial, the park,